deankorosak/sciart/README.md

 # sciart
-code and data for book chapter
+code and data for the book chapter